intake/intake/docs/source/catalog.rst

 Intake servers can check if clients are authorized to access the catalog as a whole, or individual catalog entries.
 Typically a matched pair of server-side plugin (called an "auth plugin") and a client-side plugin (called a "client auth plugin) need to be enabled for authorization checks to work.
-This feature is still in early development, so please `open a Github issue <https://github.com/ContinuumIO/intake/issues/new>`_ to discuss your use case before creating a plugin.
+This feature is still in early development, but see module ``intake.auth.secret`` for a demonstration pair of server and client classes implementation auth via a shared secret.
+See :doc:`auth-plugins`.